 Culture, space and difference

-This interdisciplinary research group connects with disciplines including Philosophy, Sociology and Theology to explore three interests: how we live with difference in the modern world; material challenges related to energy, food and waste; and the investigation of cultural spaces, with reference to aesthetics, politics and histories.
+This interdisciplinary research group connects with disciplines to explore three interests: how we live with difference in the modern world; material challenges related to energy, food and waste; and the investigation of cultural spaces, with reference to aesthetics, politics and histories.

 This interdisciplinary approach involves a corresponding wide range of research methods and media including creative writing, textual analysis, ethnography and interview-based social research.
 Projects and funding sources are equally diverse, including the Arts and Humanities Research Council, Leverhulme, the ESRC and the Wellcome Trust.

 How Do We Live with Difference in the Modern World?

 Our research asks how difference and diversity – including ethnicity, race, religion, class and sexuality – are expressed and experienced geographically.

 This research examines experiences in the UK and around the world, involving:

 - Specific communities, eg British Muslims of Pakistani heritage in the UK.